HaryKali/ZeroLang/readme.md

 ## Project Structure

-- ZeroLang.py: Public API and backward compatibility layer
+- ZeroLang.py: All in one file
 - zerolang/: Main implementation package
   - errors.py: Error classes and formatting
   - tokens.py: Token definitions and Position class